US STOCKS-Dow tops 25,000 on strong private hiring, global growth hopes

 By Sruthi Shankar

-Jan 4 (Reuters) - The Dow Jones Industrial Average broke above the 25,000 level for the first time on Thursday and other major indexes scaled new records, propelled by strong U.S. private jobs numbers that added to a stream of robust economic data from across the world.
+Jan 4 (Reuters) - The Dow Jones Industrial Average broke above the 25,000 level for the first time on Thursday and other major indexes scaled new highs after strong U.S. private jobs data added to upbeat sentiment following indications of robust growth globally.

-The 30-member blue-chip index crossed five 1,000-point marks in 2017, on the back of President Donald Trump’s pro-growth agenda and solid corporate earnings.
+The 30-member blue-chip index crossed five 1,000-point marks in 2017, driven partly by President Donald Trump’s pro-growth agenda and solid corporate earnings.

-Wall Street carried the momentum into the new year, with the benchmark S&P index closing above 2,700 for the first time on Wednesday and the Nasdaq settling above 7,000 a day earlier.
+The momentum carried into 2018, with the benchmark S&P index closing above 2,700 for the first time on Wednesday and the Nasdaq settling above 7,000 a day earlier.

+“Every 1,000-point increment in the Dow is becoming less of a percent move.
+It’s just another milestone,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.

-Private employers added 250,000 jobs in December, according to the ADP National Employment Report, above the 190,000 additions forecast by economists polled by Reuters.
+The ADP National Employment Report showed that U.S. private employers added 250,000 jobs in December, much above the 190,000 job additions forecast by economists polled by Reuters.

-Focus will shift to the more comprehensive non-farm payrolls report, which is expected on Friday.
+Investors’ focus now shifts to the more comprehensive non-farm payrolls report on Friday.

 Eight of the 11 major S&P sectors were higher, led by 1.4 percent gain in the financial index.